Enoch Powell: Shadow Defence Secretary

-Lyndon B. Johnson had indeed asked Wilson for some British forces for Vietnam, and when it was later suggested to Powell that Washington understood that the public reaction to Powell's allegations had made Wilson realise he would not have favourable public opinion and so could not go through with it, Powell responded: "The greatest service I have performed for my country, if that is so".
-Labour was returned with a large majority, and Powell was retained by Heath as Shadow Defence Secretary as he believed Powell "was too dangerous to leave out".
+It transpired that US President Lyndon B. Johnson had indeed asked Wilson to send British forces for Vietnam.
+Powell learned later that Washington realised that public reaction to Powell's allegations made Wilson realise that any UK involvement in Vietnam would be deeply unpopular.
+After Wilson refused to join the USA's war, Powell responded: "The greatest service I have performed for my country, if that is so".
+Labour was returned to power with a large majority; Heath retained Powell as Shadow Defence Secretary as he believed him "was too dangerous to leave out".

-In a controversial speech on 26 May 1967, Powell criticised the UK's post-war world role:
+In a speech on 26 May 1967, Powell criticised the UK's post-war world role:

-In 1967, Powell spoke of his opposition to the immigration of Kenyan Asians to the United Kingdom after the African country's leader Jomo Kenyatta's discriminatory policies led to the flight of Asians from that country.
+In 1967 Powell spoke of his opposition to the immigration of Kenyan Asians to Britain after its leader Jomo Kenyatta's discriminatory policies led to the flight of Asians from that country.

 The biggest argument Powell and Heath had during Powell's time in the Shadow Cabinet was over a dispute over the role of Black Rod, who would go to the Commons to summon them to the Lords to hear the Royal Assent of Bills.
-In November 1967, Black Rod arrived during a debate on the EEC and was met with cries of "Shame" to "'Op it".
+In November 1967 Black Rod arrived during a debate on the EEC and was met with cries of "Shame" to "'Op it".
 At the next Shadow Cabinet meeting Heath said this "nonsense" must be stopped.
 Powell suggested that Heath did not mean it should be ended.
 He asked whether Heath realised that the words Black Rod used went back to the 1307 Parliament of Carlisle and were ancient even then.
 Heath reacted furiously, saying that the British people "were tired of this nonsense and ceremonial and mummery.
-He would not stand for the perpetuation of this ridiculous business etc".
+He would not stand for the perpetuation of this ridiculous business etc [sic]".